Alpine plants growing on a high-altitude mountain slope for an article about mercury emissions

 What the plants recorded

-The findings, published in ACS ES&T Air, showed mercury levels declining sharply after 2000 — tracking almost exactly with the tightening of international emissions standards and the accelerating retirement of coal plants.
+The findings, published in ACS ES&T Air, showed mercury levels declining sharply after 2000 C.E. — tracking almost exactly with the tightening of international emissions standards and the accelerating retirement of coal plants.
 Advanced isotopic analysis helped researchers separate human-caused mercury from mercury naturally re-released by soils and oceans, confirming that the drop came overwhelmingly from reduced industrial output, not natural variation.

-Why mercury matters
+Why mercury matters so much

 Mercury is a potent neurotoxin.
 Exposure during pregnancy can impair fetal brain development, and chronic low-level exposure in children has been linked to learning and behavioral problems.
-Communities that rely heavily on fish — including many Indigenous fishing communities across the Arctic, Southeast Asia, and the Amazon — face disproportionate exposure because mercury bioaccumulates up the food chain, concentrating in fish tissue.

 The coal connection

 Coal combustion has historically been the single largest source of human-caused mercury pollution.
-As more countries shift electricity generation toward solar, wind, and other sources, mercury emissions from power generation have tracked downward in parallel.
+As more countries shift electricity generation toward solar, wind, and other renewable sources, mercury emissions from power generation have tracked downward in parallel.

 The U.S. example is instructive.
-After the Environmental Protection Agency introduced mercury and air toxics standards in 2011, emissions from American power plants fell by roughly 90% over the following decade — a dramatic demonstration that regulation works at scale.
-For more on the global transition to cleaner power, see our coverage of renewables now making up at least 49% of global power capacity.
+After the Environmental Protection Agency introduced mercury and air toxics standards in 2011 C.E., emissions from American power plants fell by roughly 90% over the following decade — a dramatic demonstration that regulation works at scale.
+Public health researchers have noted that reducing coal use addresses climate change, local air quality, and heavy metal contamination simultaneously.

 What still needs solving